oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_Code_Generator.md

 It is included by the private *oyClass\_s\_.c* implementation files.

+oyranos\_generic.h
+For everything that belongs to the Generic Objects API and is not part of a specific class.

+oyranos\_generic\_internal.h
+All Generic Objects API helper code, that is for internal usage only.

 oyranos\_devices.h
 Exports all public declarations that are part of the Device API.